The design and development process for websites

 Phase 6: Maintaining your website

-Once your website has been uploaded, this does not mark the end of your web development endeavors.
+Once your website has been uploaded, this does not mark the end of your web development endeavours.
 One of the best ways to continue grabbing the attention of your users is to offer new products and content regularly.
 Usually, web developers are more than happy to continue working together with you in order to update the information on your website and review your design.
 Many web designers offer various maintenance plans that have reduced rates depending on how often you plan on changing or adding things to your website.

 By using a CMS, you can ask as a backend administrative area and use an online text editor to change existing content to your particular site.
 You can even add new pages and new content completely on your own.